AghajaniMahdi/AghajaniMahdi/README.md

-- 👋 Hi, I’m Mahdi Aghajani, A developer from Iran🇮🇷
+- Hi, I’m Mahdi Aghajani, developer from Iran🇮🇷
-- 👀 Interested in software engineering
+- Interested in software engineering and Programming
-- 🌱 I’m currently learning C# & WPF
+- I’m currently learning C# & SQL Server Management
-- 📫 How to reach me....
-- Mahdi.Aghagani.SRT.2831@gmail.com

 <!---
 AghajaniMahdi/AghajaniMahdi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.